 - Personal loans from family members or friends

-The only way to know you’re getting the best possible personal loan rates is to check the terms and options different lenders offer.
+The only way to know you’re getting your best possible personal loan rates is to check the terms and options different lenders offer.

-Our roundup of the best low-interest personal loans is a good place to start your search.
+Our marketplace of recommended personal loan lenders is a good place to start your search.

 Not every lender has the same criteria for approving borrowers.
 Because each lender has its own formula for setting your personal loan rates, it’s smart to put each one to the test.